gotzmann/Liger-Kernel/README.md

 <!-- TODO: verify vocab sizes are accurate  -->
 - **FusedLinearCrossEntropy**: Peak memory usage of cross entropy loss is further improved by fusing the model head with the CE loss and chunking the input for block-wise loss and gradient calculation, a technique inspired by [Efficient Cross Entropy](https://github.com/mgmalek/efficient_cross_entropy).
 It achieves >4X memory reduction for 128k vocab size. **This is highly effective for large batch size, large sequence length, and large vocabulary sizes.** Please refer to the [Medusa example](https://github.com/linkedin/Liger-Kernel/tree/main/examples/medusa) for individual kernel usage.
 - **KLDivergence**: [KL Divergence](https://pytorch.org/docs/stable/generated/torch.nn.KLDivLoss.html) is implemented by fusing the forward into a single triton kernel, with reduction done outside the kernel.
 It achieves ~1.5X speed and ~15% memory reduction for 128K vocab size.
 - **JSD**: [Generalized JSD](https://arxiv.org/pdf/2306.13649) (Jensen-Shannon divergence), is implemented by computing both the loss and gradient in the forward pass.
-It achieves ~1.5X speed and ~54% memory reduction for 128k vocab size.
+It achieves ~1.5X speed and ~54% memory reduction for 128k vocab size. **NOTE**: It implements forward/reverse KL when `beta` equals 0 and 1 respectively.
 - **FusedLinearJSD**: Peak memory usage of JSD loss is further improved by fusing the model head with the JSD and chunking the input for block-wise loss and gradient calculation.
-It achieves ~85% memory reduction for 128k vocab size where batch size $\times$ sequence length is 8192.
+It achieves ~85% memory reduction for 128k vocab size where batch size $\times$ sequence length is 8192. **NOTE**: It implements forward/reverse KL when `beta` equals 0 and 1 respectively.

 ### Experimental Kernels